Yuvraj Singh: Early years and personal life

 Yuvraj Singh was born in a Punjabi Jat Sikh family to Yograj Singh, a former Indian cricketer, and Shabnam Singh.
 Tennis and roller skating were Yuvraj's favourite sports during his childhood and he was quite good at both.
 He had also won the National Under-14 Roller Skating Championship.
 His father threw away the medal and told him to forget skating and concentrate on cricket.
 He would take Yuvraj to training every day.

 Singh studied at the DAV Public School in Chandigarh.
 He completed his graduate degree in commerce from DAV College, Panjab University, Chandigarh.
-He also did two short roles as achild star in Mehndi Sagna Di and Putt Sardara.
+He also did two short roles as a child star in Mehndi Sagna Di and Putt Sardara.

 On 12 November 2015, Singh got engaged to British actress Hazel Keech and married her on 30 November 2016.
 The couple had their first child, a boy named Orion, on 25 January 2022.
 Their second child, a girl named Aura, was born on 25 August 2023.